Domain-invariant Similarity Activation Map Contrastive Learning for Retrieval-based Long-term Visual Localization: Related Work

-Since convolutional neural networks (CNNs) has successfully addressed many tasks in computer vision \cite{xing2018advances}, long-term visual place recognition and localization have significantly developed assisted with CNNs \cite{arandjelovic2017netvlad,chen2017deep,jenicek2019no}.
-Some solutions to the change of appearance are based on image translation\cite{isola2017image,anoosheh2018combogan,liu2017unsupervised,huang2018multimodal}, where images are transfered across different domains based on generative adversarial networks (GANs) \cite{goodfellow2014generative,radford2015unsupervised}.
+Another solutions to the change of appearance are based on image translation\cite{isola2017image,anoosheh2018combogan,liu2017unsupervised,huang2018multimodal}, where images are transfered across different domains based on generative adversarial networks (GANs) \cite{goodfellow2014generative,radford2015unsupervised}.
 Porav \textit{et al.} \cite{porav2018adversarial} first translates query images to database domain through CycleGAN\cite{zhu2017unpaired} and retrieves target images through hand-crafted descriptors.
 ToDayGAN \cite{anoosheh2019night} similarly translates night-images to day-images and uses DenseVLAD for retrieval.
 Jenicek \textit{et al.} \cite{jenicek2019no} proposes to use U-Net to obtain photometric normalization image and finds deep embedding for retrieval.
-However, generalization ability is limited by translation-based methods because the accuracy of retrieval on image level largely depends on the quality of translated image compared to the retrieval with latent-feature.
+However, generalization ability is limited by translation-based methods because the accuracy of retrieval on image level largely depends on the quality of translated image compared to the retrieval with latent-feature .

-Some other recent work follows the pipeline of learning the robust deep representation through neural networks together with semantic \cite{naseer2017semantics,stenborg2018long}, geometric\cite{piasco2019learning,piasco2020improving}, context-aware information\cite{kim2017learned,wang2017hierarchical,chen2018learning,xin2019localizing}, \textit{etc.}.
-Although these models could perform the image retrieval in the feature level, the representation features are trained with the aid of auxiliary information which is effort-cost to obtain in most cases.
-With the least human effort for auxiliary perception information and inspired by classification activation map \cite{zhou2016learning,selvaraju2017grad,chattopadhay2018grad} in visual explanation of CNN, we introduce the notion of activation map to the representation learning for fine place recognition, of which the necessity and advantages lie in implementing retrieval in the latent feature space with self-supervised attentive information without any human effort or laborious annotations.